ubco-W2022T2-data301/project-group-group100/README.md

 ## Describe your topic/interest in about 150-200 words

+In order to learn more about the connections between these important economic indicators, our team is interested in examining the "Inflation, Interest, and Unemployment Rate" dataset.
+With regard to various income levels and nations, our initiative seeks to offer a thorough analysis of these variables.

+We aim to understand the causes of unemployment, interest rates, and inflation through our analysis, as well as the effects that prospective policy changes might have on these variables.
+In order to present a clear and illuminating picture of the data, we will make use of regression analysis, data visualization, and descriptive statistics.

+We also intend to use the dataset to create a user-friendly dashboard that will let consumers explore the facts and conclusions we have drawn.
+Ultimately, we think that our study will offer insightful information that policymakers, economists, and researchers may utilize to comprehend and address global economic concerns.

+## Describe your dataset in about 150-200 words

 ### Which company/agency/organization provided this data?

 The data for this dataset was sourced from various international organizations such as the World Bank, International Monetary Fund, and others.